plotly/Kaleido/README.md

 ```

 ## Windows
-To build on Windows, first install Visual Studio 2019 (community edition is fine).
+To build on Windows, first install Visual Studio 2019 (community edition is fine), nodejs 12, and Python 3.
 See https://chromium.googlesource.com/chromium/src/+/master/docs/windows_build_instructions.md for more information on build requirements.

 Then fetch the chromium codebase from a Power Shell command prompt